Arizona College - Glendale Data & Information Overview

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

-The full-time faculty percentage at Arizona College-Glendale is 100%.
-This is higher than the national average of 47%.
+The full-time faculty percentage at Arizona College - Glendale is 17%.
+This is lower than the national average of 47%.

 Freshmen Retention Rate

 The freshmen retention rate tells us what percentage of first-year, full-time students choose to continue on to their sophomore year at a particular school.
-The rate at Arizona College-Glendale is 70%, which is about average when compared to the national rate of 68%.
+The rate at Arizona College - Glendale is 65%, which is about average when compared to the national rate of 68%.

-How Much Does Arizona College-Glendale Cost?overall average net price of Arizona College-Glendale is $23,403.
+How Much Does Arizona College - Glendale Cost?overall average net price of Arizona College - Glendale is $21,692.
 The affordability of the school largely depends on your financial need since net price varies by income group.
-See the table below for the net price for different income groups.

 Student Loan Debt

-The student loan default rate at Arizona College-Glendale is 23.2%.
+The student loan default rate at Arizona College - Glendale is 21.3%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do Arizona College-Glendale Graduates Make?students who graduate with a bachelor's degree from Arizona College-Glendale make about $25,600 a year during their first few years of employment after graduation.
+How Much Money Do Arizona College - Glendale Graduates Make?bachelor's degree recipients from Arizona College - Glendale make around $25,600 per year during the early years of their employment.
 Unfortunately, this is 36% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 |Address:||4425 W Olive Avenue, Suite 300, Glendale, AZ 85302-3851|